 Really?
 Our bodies have been colonised?

-Sounds like a pretty crazy idea, doesn’t it: the colonisation of women’s bodies… it sounds brutal and oppressive.
+Sounds quite mind-blowing, doesn’t it: the colonisation of women’s bodies… it sounds brutal and oppressive.
 It takes something to wrap your head around the idea that dieting and the pursuit of a thin, toned, young-looking body are oppressive – particularly when no one appears to be doing the oppressing.
 And yet…

 Women are told how to look.